thomasmcquillan/Milestone-One-Project/README.md

 1. [Bootstrap 4.6](https://getbootstrap.com/docs/4.6/getting-started/introduction/)
 * Bootstrap was utilised to aid in the styling of key website elements such as the Navigation Bar and for it's powerful responsive layout tools such as the row and column classes.
 I opted for Bootstrap version 4.6 over the recently release 5.0 to ensure stability.
 2. [Adobe Fonts](https://fonts.adobe.com/)
 * Adobe Fonts was used for typography across the site.
-Font-families were imported into the style.css stylesheet file.
-'Futura' was selected as a display font, and 'Kabel Neue' for body copy and links.
+Adobe fonts are embedded in the head of the html with a code linked to your Adobe CC account and project.
+'Futura' was initially selected, but swapped later for the lighter Acumin Pro Light.
+I selected
+  Nunito sans Light" for my body sections.
 3. [Adobe Color](https://color.adobe.com/)
 * Adobe Color helped in the selection of color-schemes and extracting gradients from images used on the site.
 This helped to thematically align and support the photographic content with the site elements and interface.
 4. [Adobe Photoshop](https://www.adobe.com/products/photoshop.html)